Lyrics: Robert Hunter

 Most of the time they're sitting and crying at home

-Out of the door and into the street all alone
+Out of the door and down to the street all alone

 Truckin' like the doodah man